hao-qiang/real-time_emotion_recognition/README.md

-# real-time_emotion_recognition
+# real-time emotion recognition
-A real-time emotion recognition project which can run on CPU
+A real-time emotion recognition project which can run on CPU.